corsairmarks/ecumenopolis_trade/mod/README.md

 ## Update for Stellaris 3.3 "Libra"

 With the introduction of Administrative Arcologies (and Ecclesiastical Arcologies) in Stellaris version 3.3 "Libra," it is no longer possible to view Commercial Arcologies without a planetview-enhancing UI mod.
 See below for three recommendations.
-Because of this, it has also been removed from my modpack Subtle Polish.

 # Changes